-Data management: The data management will implicate two independent reviewers in this process. .
-Data will be reported using an adapted chapter as the table indicated by the JBI methodology for scoping reviews.
-A summary of each article will include: authors, year of publication, study origin/country of origin, aims/purpose, study population and sample size (if applicable), etiology of dementia, features of autonomy involved in the study, neuropsychiatric symptoms/BPSD involved in the research, measures for the evaluation of neuropsychiatric symptoms/ BPSD, methodology/methods, intervention type and comparator (if applicable), outcomes and details of these, and key findings that relate to the review questions.
+Data management: The data management will be supported by two independent reviewers in this process.
+Data will be reported using an adapted chart or table as indicated by the JBI methodology for scoping reviews.
+A summary of each article will include: authors, year of publication, study origin/country of origin, aims/ purpose, study population and sample size (if applicable), etiology of dementia, features of autonomy involved in the study, neuropsychiatric symptoms/BPSD involved in the research, measures for the evaluation of neuropsychiatric symptoms/ BPSD, methodology/methods, intervention type and comparator (if applicable), outcomes and details of these, and key findings that relate to the review questions.